 What Does The Research Show

 Most of the studies thus far have been based on animal research.
 However, there are many clinical trials currently underway looking at the benefit in humans of following a very low carbohydrate, or ketogenic, diet.
 The results have been promising both in animals and humans.
 The way research goes though there is going to need to be quite a bit more human evidence before you start seeing ketogenic diets being recommended in the hospital.
 For now, though, the safety evidence is good and for many people it could be a helpful adjunct to their cancer treatment.
-If you are interested in reading more about the research I would encourage you to look through the FAQ article I helped produce for the UCSF Osher Center on this exact topic.
-If you are currently undergoing cancer treatment or recently completed treatment and are looking at ways to reduce your risk for progression or recurrence I would seriously consider adopting this type of diet under the guidance of an Integrative Dietitian with experience in this area.
+If you are interested in reading more about the research I would encourage you to look through the article I helped write for the UCSF Osher Center.
+If you are currently undergoing cancer treatment or recently completed treatment and are looking at ways to reduce your risk for progression or recurrence I would seriously consider adopting a low carb diet under the guidance of an Integrative Dietitian with experience in this area.
+Please contact me if you’d like to explore this diet further.

 Weight Loss & Other Benefits: